solidusio-contrib/solidus_log_viewer/README.md

-SpreeLogViewer
+Spree Log Viewer
 ==============

-Introduction goes here.

-Example
+A log viewer for spree

+Makes it easy for admin to view logs.
+Logs are anything in the log_entries table.
+Currently only the payment model uses it, but the LogEntry is polymorphic so it will work with any other model

+Installation
 =======

-Example goes here.
+Add this to your `Gemfile`

+`gem 'spree_log_viewer', :git => 'git://github.com/DynamoMTL/spree_log_viewer.git'`

+Run bundler

+`bundle`

+And you are done!!

-Copyright (c) 2011 [name of extension creator], released under the New BSD License
+Copyright (c) 2011 Dynamo Design Studio, released under the New BSD License